Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: Rijndael S-box coded in Sage

 Cui \etal\ take the last of the above and write two symmetrical equations to generate an additional set of 16 equations for the Rijndael S-box.
 The equations they take are:

 We develop the two last equations to get the needed additional 16 equations for the implicated variables.
-We also substitute in these equations $\Byt{y}$ by using (\ref{e:ysubst}) in form of the dictionary in listing~\ref{c:ydict}. \begin{sageverbatim} E7 = x^128 + y^128 * x eqs7 = [_.substitute(eqs4) for _ in E7.list()] \end{sageverbatim} The result is a list with the following equations, which are practically the equations (7) of Cui \etal\ written in the reverse order than that of Cui's paper.
+We also substitute in these equations $\Byt{y}$ by using the dictionary in listing~\ref{c:ydict}. \begin{sageverbatim} E7 = x^128 + y^128 * x eqs7 = [_.subs(eqs4) for _ in E7.list()] \end{sageverbatim} The result is a list of terms which are practically the equations (7) of Cui \etal\ written in the reverse order than that of Cui's paper.
 Cui \etal\ begin with the expression corresponding to the highest order term of $E7$ while the sage list begins with the constant term.

-The above equations (\ref{e:eqs7}) are identical with those in (7) of Cui \etal~\cite{cui2014:aes} with a couple of minimal differences which we attribute to typographical errors in the paper of Cui \etal\@ These are the following: In both the second and third from the top equations (7) in the paper of Cui \etal\ there is missing one term each time: These are the terms: $x_3z_7$ and $x_2z_3$ respectively.
-In the seventh equation from the top of (7) there is a superfluous term: $x_{6}$.
+These terms are identical with the rhs of equations (7) in Cui \etal~\cite{cui2014:aes} with a couple of minimal differences which we attribute to typographical errors in the paper of Cui \etal

-Similarly, we write: \begin{sageverbatim} E8 = y^128 + x^128 * y eqs8 = [_.substitute(eqs4) for _ in E8.list()] \end{sageverbatim} and get the next block of eight equations for the Rijndael S-box.
-These are to compare with the system (8) of Cui \etal
+Similarly, we write: \begin{sageverbatim} E8 = y^128 + x^128 * y eqs8 = [_.subs(eqs4) for _ in E8.list()] \end{sageverbatim} and, by setting these terms equal to 0, get the next block of eight equations for the Rijndael S-box which are to be compared with the system (8) of Cui \etal\@ Here we see a couple of discrepancies which we again attribute to typographical mistakes in the reference paper.